 Typical university courses accessed by this pathway include Finance and Accounting, Economics, Business Management, International Business, Banking and Marketing.

 This pathway offers a flexible and challenging programme of study that responds to the need for students to work to their strengths within a tightly structured framework.
-Students can specialise in Art or Photography, or a combination of the two, and build a portfolio of work to show at interview if they choose to pursue a place on an Art Foundation course at university.
+Students can specialise in Art, Photography and/or Fashion and Textile design and build a portfolio of work to show at interview if they choose to pursue a place on an Art Foundation course at university.

 This pathway is designed for students who want to go on to study engineering or computer science disciplines at university.

 Students will focus on Mathematics and Advanced Mathematics and either Physics or Chemistry or both depending on their academic interest.
 ICT and Research and Presentation Skills are also key components of the programme.
 IELTS is undertaken if the student does not present a certificate showing a score across all four elements of Listening, Reading, Writing and Speaking of at least 6.5.